sambarrows/minimal-mistakes/_posts/2017-03-26-school_websites_web.md

     [(4, 0.21437810284783518), (5, 0.66254361423015673), (7, 0.10885034832467859)]

-Let's convert the topics for each blurb into a dataframe where each blurb is a row, and each topic colum.
+Let's convert the topics for each blurb into a dataframe where each blurb is a row, and each topic column.

 ```python